Do you believe everyone should have a place to call home and the chance to lead a fulfilling life?

 HARP will provide you with excellent support and training to carry out your role effectively, and to develop your career and contribution to our clients.
 Our starting benefits package includes 25 days annual leave, plus Bank Holidays, a contributory pension scheme through The People’s Pension.
 HARP will make a contribution to the pension and you will also be required to make a contribution.

-If you would like to discuss any of the roles please contact Diane Ainslie, Service Manager on 01702 430696.
+If you would like to discuss this role please contact Amy Cozens, Acting Service Manager or Matt Pettitt on 01702 619089.

 Charity No: 1098126 Registered Provider of Social Housing no.4742